ttanvirr/git-github-basics/README.md

 - run `git stash pop <stash_id>` to get one saved stash back. next get the othe stashed changes back.
 - finally commit all changes.

+**Practical example of stash**

+- create a new branch 'feature'
+- create 'feature/feature-01.txt' in the previous project directory. commit changes.

 ## HEAD and Detached HEAD

 **HEAD**